immuni-app/immuni-documentation/Technology Description.md

 Mobile Client

 **Description**
 Once it has validated the OTP, the Mobile Client uploads its TEKs for the past 14 days, together with the user’s Province of Domicile.
-If any Epidemiological Infos from the previous 14 days are available, the Mobile Client uploads those too.
+If any Epidemiological Info from the previous 14 days are available, the Mobile Client uploads those too.
 The timestamp that accompanies each TEK is referred to the Mobile Client’s system time.
-For this reason, the Mobile Client informs the Exposure Ingestion Service about its system time so that a skew can be corrected.
+The Mobile Client informs the Exposure Ingestion Service about its system time so that a potential skew can be corrected.
+Using the dedicated request header, the Mobile Client can indicate to the server that the call it is making is a dummy one.
+The server will ignore the content of such calls.

 **Resource hostname**
 `upload.immuni.gov.it`